betaglot/plantabeta/docs/sponsor/Overview.md

 #### Photography
-- Take photos of land from the ground and from the air, then abstract them into Land Diagrams.
+- Take photos of Environment from the ground and from the air, then abstract them into Environment Diagrams.
 - Take photos and videos of Planters for Movement and Route Element Profiles.

 #### Recording Observations

 - What are the most common ways that planters lose time?
-- What parts of the land does RookieStare most frequently occur?
+- What parts of the Environment does RookieStare most frequently occur?
-- Expand the LandSubsystem section, adding more microsite types to Plantbeta.
+- Expand the EnvironmentSubsystem section, adding more microsite types to Plantbeta.
 - HighBaller Observation
     - Identify individual strengths and weaknesses.
     - How do HighBallers plant more trees?
 How much has to do with movement speed and how much to do with Routing (Land Management)?